 Mike: Yeah, front page of the LA Times: '$40 Robbery, No One Hurt.'

 The Beatniks.
 Mooney thinks he'll become famous because "I SHOT THAT FAT BARKEEP!"

-The inverted version is shown in the movie Dog Soldiers: The screen shows an article depicting the events of the film, only to quickly pan out, revealing it as a secondary story to the main headline (the result of an International Football match).
-To the uninformed, the secondary story is about the only survivor of a British soldier unit, who were attacked by Werewolves.
+The inverted version is shown in Dog Soldiers: The screen shows an article depicting the events of the film, only to quickly pan out, revealing it as a secondary story to the main headline (the result of an International Football match).
+The secondary story is about the only survivor of a British soldier unit who were attacked by Werewolves.

 In Will Success Spoil Rock Hunter, a kiss between Rita Marlowe (who is a Hollywood celebrity) and Rock "Lover Doll" Hunter (still not used to the fame he caught from Miss Marlowe) is displayed in a montage of newspaper headlines.
 Lampshade Hanging occurs with the headlines from foreign newspapers dissolving to "RUSSIA INVENTED LOVER DOLL" and "LOVER DOLL MUST BE FRENCH!"

-Played straight in Batman & Robin, where news of Bruce Wayne attending the opening of an observatory is the big front-page headline.
+In Batman & Robin, news of Bruce Wayne attending the opening of an observatory is the big front-page headline.
 Bemoaned by the Agony Booth here.
 "It must have been a slow news day".
 This example is particularly silly, given that Batman and Robin just fought Mr. Freeze in a very public battle with a whole lot of collateral damage.